Can One Dose of Doxycycline Prevent Lyme Disease?

 Colleague: The 200 mg dose for tick bite prophylaxis?

 Cameron: That’s the one.
-It’s been included in IDSA guidelines since the early 2000s.
+It has been included in IDSA guidelines since the early 2000s.

 Colleague: Right.
-The Nadelman study reported an 87% reduction in erythema migrans rashes when doxycycline was given within 72 hours.
+The findings were based on the Nadelman study, with results indicating an 87% efficacy in preventing erythema migrans rashes if given within 72 hours.

 Colleague: True.
-They also excluded children, pregnant women, and patients uncertain about tick attachment timing.
+And they excluded children, pregnant women, and people who were not sure about the timing of the tick bite.

-Colleague: But isn’t one dose still better than nothing?
+Colleague: But isn’t one dose better than nothing?

 Colleague: How often do you see that happen?